Find Affordable College Courses

 Bridgewater, MA

 Bridgewater State University ranked #10 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the New England Region list.
-Bridgewater State is a medium-sized public school located in the suburb of Bridgewater.
+Bridgewater State is a moderately-sized public school located in the suburb of Bridgewater.

 About 53% of the students majoring in communication and journalism at the school are women while 47% are male.